 - 2.1 The City of Portsmouth is situated in the ceremonial county of Hampshire and is at the heart of Britain's southern coastline with long established direct road and rail links to London, the Midlands and Wales. - 2.2 Portsmouth is undergoing great change with a £2billion investment plan underway.
-Elements such as the Tipner motorway junction and park and ride are already completed while there is more to come with new homes, businesses and jobs to come from the City Deal sites and the exciting regeneration plans for The Hard. - 2.3 Portsmouth has a population of 200,000 in an area of only 4,196 hectares, which makes it one of the most densely occupied cities in the country outside London.
+Elements such as the Tipner motorway junction and park and ride are already completed while there is more to come with new homes, businesses and jobs to come from development sites identified in Tipner and Horsea Island and the exciting regeneration plans for The Hard. - 2.3 Portsmouth has a population of 200,000 in an area of only 4,196 hectares, which makes it one of the most densely occupied cities in the country outside London.